 - only use the information for the purposes it was supplied (and not for their own purposes or the purposes of any other organisation);

 - allow us to carry out checks to ensure they are doing all these things.

-- Storing your personal information
+8. Keeping your personal information secure

-- We place great importance on the security of all personally identifiable information associated with people who use our services.
-We have security measures in place to attempt to protect against the loss, misuse and alteration of personal personal information under our control.
+We place great importance on the security of all personally identifiable information associated with people who use our Services.
+We have security measures in place to attempt to protect against the loss, misuse and alteration of personal information under our control.
 While we cannot ensure or guarantee that loss, misuse or alteration of data will not occur while it is under our control, we use our best efforts to try to prevent it.

-- We use the Secure Sockets Layer (SSL) protocol to protect information being transmitted over the internet.
+We use the Secure Sockets Layer (SSL) protocol to protect information being transmitted over the internet.
 SSL provides communications privacy which allows your computer to communicate with our server in a way that is designed to prevent tampering or message forgery.

-- We will take all reasonable care to keep the details of your personal information secure but unless we have been negligent, we will not be liable for any losses you may suffer as a result of unauthorised access by a third party to the information transmitted by you when using any of our services.
+Unfortunately, the transmission of information across the internet is not completely secure and whilst we do our best to try to protect the security of your information, by encrypting it, we cannot ensure or guarantee that loss, misuse or alteration of data will not occur whilst data is being transferred.
+We will take all reasonable care to keep the details of your personal information secure but unless we have been negligent, we will not be liable for any losses you may suffer as a result of unauthorised access by a third party to the information transmitted by you when using any of our Services.

-- What we don’t do with your personal information
+10. What we don’t do with your personal information

 We never sell or share your information to other organisations, to use for their own purposes.

-- Your rights
+11. Your rights

 - For more information about your rights under the Data Protection Act and GDPR go to the website of the Information Commissioner’s Office at ico.org.uk